-But you might be confused about exactly what kinds of content you need to stay competitive in today’s competitive marketplace.
+But you might be confused about exactly which five types of content your fitness business needs to stay competitive in today’s marketplace.
 Podcasts?
 IGTV?
 Self-published books?
 Your own show on Netflix?

 Well, now, hold on.
 You can get as elaborate as you like, of course.
 But it’s probably best to start out with some basics.
 Make sure you have all of these covered somewhere on your website, Facebook page, and email newsletters – the triad of must-have channels to distribute your content.

 The home page should state clearly the name of your business, where you are, and what you do.
 Keep this short and simple.
 Have clear connections to pages showing how to contact you, your location and hours, what your values are (and your value proposition), and a short copy block and photo or video of you.

 But really, we can’t stress this enough.
 No one coming to your website cares about you.
 They care about what you can do for them, not a lengthy bio about your passions and dedication and certifications.
 This will be demonstrated in the 5 types of content your fitness business needs.

 Fitness shoppers and SEO engines value a blog.
 It shows what you care about and how you operate, and it helps prospects get to know, like and trust you.
 It’s also extremely helpful in getting love from the SEO gods so that your page has better search rankings.

 Be careful to avoid a common mistake.
 Don’t dump every bit of random copy you have onto a blog.
 That’s not what it’s for.
 Stay focused on timely material about your staff, clients, business, community, industry or niche.
 Did a trainer recently return from a conference with great ideas she’ll share next Saturday at noon?
 Is there a new study showing how your kind of gym is making gains with, say, helping women lose weight after childbirth?

 And by all means, update it regularly.
 Steadily.
 Consistently.
 Nothing’s more of a turnoff than clicking on a blog to see a few random posts from last year.